 Antakya—perhaps better known by its old name, Antioch—was founded in about 300 BC and quickly grew, thanks to its strategic location on the trade routes.
 Under the Romans, it became the empire's third most important city, surpassed only by Rome and Alexandria.
 Famed for its luxury and notorious for its depravity, Antioch was chosen by St. Paul as the objective of his first mission.
 The cave church in which he preached remains a pilgrimage site today, while stunning displays in the Hatay Müzesi testify to the artistic achievements of the Roman era.

-Antakya is perhaps better known by its old name, Antioch.
-Founded in about 300 BC by Seleucus Nikator, one of Alexander's generals, the city grew quickly, thanks to its strategic location on the trade routes.
-After the Roman occupation began in AD 64, Antioch became the empire's third most important city, after Rome and Alexandria.
-Famed for its luxury and notorious for its depravity, it was chosen by St. Paul as the objective of his first mission to the gentiles.
-After enduring earthquakes and Byzantine and Arab raids, it fell to the crusaders in 1098; Egyptian raiders nearly leveled it in 1268.
-A late addition to the Turkish Republic, it was occupied by France after 1920 as part of its mandate over Syria, which still has an outstanding territorial claim on it.
+After enduring earthquakes and assorted raids, the city fell to Crusaders in 1098; then was nearly leveled by the Egyptians in 1268.
+A late addition to the Turkish Republic, Antakya was occupied by France after 1920 as part of its mandate over Syria, which still has an outstanding territorial claim on it.
 Though the city reverted to Turkey just before World War II, it still maintains a distinctive character.
-The people of Antioch are mostly bilingual, speaking both Turkish and a local dialect of Arabic.
-In the cobbled streets of the old quarter, on the east bank of the River Orontes, you can also hear Syriac (Aramaic), the language spoken by many of Turkey's Christians.
+The people here are mostly bilingual, speaking both Turkish and a local dialect of Arabic.
+In the cobbled streets of the old quarter you can also hear Syriac (Aramaic), the language spoken by many of Turkey's Christians.

 Antakya (Antioch) at a Glance